 Stubbornly, I didn’t listen to any of their advice and endured many more years of operating losses before selling CareerCity for a pittance.
 I just couldn’t bring myself to examine this business rationally, admit that it had failed, that I did not have a viable strategy, and that I was totally wasting thousands of dollars every month in operating costs.

 This is just one, highly visible example of self-sabotage.
 Usually self-sabotage isn’t so visible, but even when it’s not it can be very damaging.
 Failure to confront issues head-on is a common example of self-sabotage.
 Maybe you have a marketing program that needs revision.
 A product that needs improvement.
 An employee problem that needs addressing.
+Maybe you even need to re-write your business plan.

 Why Do Entrepreneurs Self-Sabotage?